Katsuyuki Hiranaka: Career

-Katsuyuki began karting in 1995 when he was 14, and in 2002 moved to the All-Japan Formula Three Championship, as a member of the TOM'S team.
-In 2002, he achieved one fastest lap and came fifth in one race.
-Between 2003 and 2004 Katsuyuki raced for Prema Powerteam in the Formula 3 Euro Series.
+Hiranaka began karting in 1995 when he was 14, and in 2002 moved to the All-Japan Formula Three Championship, as a member of the TOM'S team.
+In 2002, he came fifth in the standings.
+Between 2003 and 2004, Hiranaka raced for Prema Powerteam in the Formula 3 Euro Series, came third at the Macau Grand Prix and tested for Toyota's Formula One team.
 He then returned to Japan and took part in the Super GT & Formula Nippon local series.
+He was GT300 runner-up three times for GAINER.